steveicarus/archery-timer/README-PI.txt

 saver.
 Paradoxically, we need to install the screen saver so that we can turn screen saving off.
 After installing xscreensaver, go into the root Preferences menu to disable the screen saver manually.

+* Install qt5 devel tools: qtbase5-devel

+The archery-timer program is a qt5 program.

 * Install avahi client devel files: libavahi-common-dev, libavahi-core-dev, libavahi-client-dev